Coastal Texas I

 (1897 - 1947), Galveston

-WWII fire-control towers were once located at Galveston Beach West (no remains), two at the Galveston Causeway (no remains), and four on the roof of the American National Insurance Company (ANICO) building (no remains of towers).
+WWII fire-control stations/towers were once located at Galveston Beach West (no remains), two at the Galveston Causeway (no remains), and four stations on the roof of the American National Insurance Company (ANICO) building (removed after the war).
 Eight 37mm AA guns were located in Baytown (1942 - 1944) to protect the San Jacinto Ordnance Works.

 (some additional info provided by Bill Gaines of the CDSG)